-Form class can be sub-classed into Lemmatised Form and Inflected Form class as follows:
+Form class can be subclassed into Lemmatised Form and Inflected Form class as follows:

 A subset of the core package classes are extended to cover different kinds of linguistic data.
 All extensions conform to the LMF core package and cannot be used to represent lexical data independently of the core package.
 From the point of view of UML, an extension is a UML package.
-Current extensions for NLP dictionaries are: NLP Morphology3, NLP inflectional paradigm, NLP Multiword Expression pattern, NLP Syntax, NLP Semantic and Multilingual notations, which is the focus of this paper.
+Current extensions for NLP dictionaries are: NLP Morphology, NLP inflectional paradigm, NLP Multiword Expression pattern, NLP Syntax, NLP Semantic and Multilingual notations, which is the focus of this paper.
+Extensions for Morphology, Syntax and Semantic extensions are described in [Francopoulo].
+All extensions are described in [LMF 2006].

-6 NLP Multilingual Extension
+6. NLP Multilingual extension

 The NLP multilingual notation extension is dedicated to the description of the mapping between two or more languages in a LMF database.
-The model is based on the notion of Axis that links Senses, Syntactic Behavior and examples pertaining to different languages.
-"Axis" is a term taken from the Papillon4 project [Sérasset 2001]5.
+The model is based on the notion of Axis that links the notions of Sense, Syntactic Behavior and Example pertaining to different languages.
+"Axis" is a term taken from the Papillon project3 [Sérasset].
 Axis can be organized at the lexicon manager convenience in order to link directly or indirectly objects of different languages.